Most of the new campervan owners do not know much about its electrical system.

 Basics of the Motorhome Electrics

-Most of the old and modern motorhome uses a 12v battery to start its engine.
+Most of the old and modern motorhome uses a 12v battery to start their engine.
 Then, the vehicle has one or more 12v leisure battery, which draws charge from the starter cell.

 This leisure battery also gets the charge when you plug in the motorhome.
 The simultaneous charging of both the batteries from a standard electrical outlet is referred to as a split charge relay.

 What is the depth of discharge?
-And how soon you recharge the battery?
+And how soon do you recharge the battery?

 A regulator makes sure that the battery goes through this charge and discharge cycle.